-- a.
+a.
 As directed by the 2017 memo signed by A.M.
-Kurta, the board considered the following factors: - (1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
+Kurta, the board considered the following factors:

+(1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
 Yes.
-The Board reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses/experiences: Adjustment Disorder and Major Depressive Disorder. - (2) Did the condition exist or experience occur during military service?
+The Board reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses/experiences: PTSD, MDD.

+(2) Did the condition exist or experience occur during military service?
 Yes.
-The Board found that the applicant was diagnosed in service with an Adjustment Disorder and Major Depressive Disorder. - (3) Does the condition or experience actually excuse or mitigate the discharge?
+The Board found the applicant is 100 percent SC for PTSD.

+(3) Does the condition or experience actually excuse or mitigate the discharge?
 Yes.
-The Board's Medical Advisor applied liberal consideration and opined that the applicant was diagnosed in service with an Adjustment Disorder and Major Depressive Disorder.
-Given the nexus between Major Depressive Disorder and self-medicating with substances, the applicant's Alcohol Rehabilitation Failure is mitigated. - (4) Does the condition or experience outweigh the discharge?
+The Board determined, based on the BMA's opine, that the applicant's behavioral health conditions mitigate the discharge.
+Given the nexus between PTSD and the use of substances to self-medicate, the applicant's intoxication resulting in FTR, and ultimately leading to being declared a rehabilitation failure is mitigated.

+(4) Does the condition or experience outweigh the discharge?
 Yes.
-After applying liberal consideration to the evidence, including the Board Medical Advisor opine, the Board determined that the applicant's Major Depressive Disorder outweighed the applicant's alcohol-related misconduct. - b.
-Response to Contention(s): The applicant contends an upgrade would allow educational benefits through the GI Bill.
-The Board considered this contention and determined that eligibility for Veteran's benefits, to include educational benefits under the Post-9/11 or Montgomery GI Bill, healthcare or VA loans, do not fall within the purview of the Army Discharge Review Board.
-Accordingly, the applicant should contact a local office of the Department of Veterans Affairs for further assistance. - c.
-The Board determined that the characterization of service was inequitable based on the applicant's Major Depressive Disorder outweighing the applicant's alcohol-related misconduct).
+After applying liberal consideration to the evidence, including the Board Medical Advisor opine, the Board determined that the applicant's Post Traumatic Stress Disorder outweighed the applicant's alcohol-related misconduct.

+b.
+Response to Contention(s):

+(1) The applicant contends having issues in their life and began drinking.
+The Board liberally considered this contention and determined that the applicant's Post Traumatic Stress Disorder outweighed the applicant's alcohol-related misconduct.
+Therefore, a discharge upgrade is warranted.

+(2) The applicant contends good service, including a combat tour.
+The Board considered this contention during proceedings, but ultimately did not address the contention due to an upgrade being granted based on the applicant's Post Traumatic Stress Disorder outweighing the applicant's alcohol-related misconduct.

+c.
+The Board determined that the characterization of service was inequitable based on the applicant's Post Traumatic Stress Disorder outweighing the applicant's alcohol-related misconduct.
 Accordingly, the Board voted to grant relief in the form of an upgrade to the characterization of service to Honorable.
 The Board determined the narrative reason/SPD code and RE code were proper and equitable and voted not to change them.